The Three Fat Men: Plot

 The events occur at an unnamed country on the brink of revolution.
 The power in the state is held by the Three Fat Men, wealthy oligarchs with monopoly on the state's natural resources.
-A long brewing resistance is led by two men: Prospero the Gunsmith and Tibul the Acrobat.
-During a major confrontation with the government's forces, Prospero is captured and is scheduled for execution.
+A long brewing resistance by the poor is led by two men: Prospero the Gunsmith and Tibul the Acrobat.
+Clashes between the rebels and the guard of the Three Fat Men break out every now and then.
+During a major confrontation with the government's forces, Prospero is captured, put in a cage in a menagerie, and is scheduled for execution.
 However, at the same time, guardsmen defectors wreck the doll of Tutti, the designated heir of the Fat Men.
 The doll is a marvelous creation, capable of singing, dancing, and looks like a real girl, even growing up like one.
 The Fat Men summon a famous scholar, Doctor Gaspar Arnery, and order him to fix the doll before the next day.
-The Doctor, unknown to them, is a sympathizer for the resistance, and had helped Tibul escape pursuit by the army.
+The Doctor, unknown to them, is a sympathizer for the resistance, and had helped Tibul escape pursuit by the army, by hiding the Acrobat Tibul in his house and, using a washable solution, repainting him as a black man for temporary camouflage.

 Gaspar attempts to repair the doll, but finds out it's impossible to do in less than three days.
-Fortunately, he encounters Suok, a young girl who looks exactly like the broken doll, and convinces her to cooperate with him.
-She manages to get the key to Prospero's cage from Tutti.
+While going to the palace to report the bad news, he loses the doll along the way.
+The search for the doll leads him to a van of traveling artists, where he encounters Suok, a young girl who looks exactly like the broken doll, and convinces her to cooperate with him (with help from Tibul, also a member of the circus troupe).
+Moreover, the doctor, having agreed with Suok, demonstrates to the Fat Men that the doll will die irrevocably if they do not cancel the execution of the captured rebels, and the execution is canceled so as not to upset Tutti with the death of the doll.

+Suok manages to get the key to Prospero's cage from Tutti, to whom it was entrusted by the Fat Men.
 When she goes to release him during the night, she is spoken to by another prisoner, a fur-covered humanoid creature.
 The prisoner calls her by name and passes her a note before dying.
+Prospero and Suok try to escape from the palace.
+The gunsmith succeeds, but Suok does not.
+She is arrested and sentenced to death.
+To prevent Tutti from interfering with the execution of the false doll with his crying, special agents put the boy to sleep for several days with a sleeping pill.
+Nevertheless, everything works out well for the brave girl and the revolutionaries: the guards, who went over to the side of the people, replace the girl with the doll they found just before the execution.